In this guide I show to remove and replace the cooling fan in a Dell Latitude D600 laptop.

 If your laptops shuts down on its own without any warning, most likely it happens because of overheating.
-Make sure the cooling fan works and the heat sink is not clogged with dust.
-Replace the fan if it failed or clean the heat sink if it’s clogged.
+Make sure the fan works and the heat sink is not clogged with dust.

-Before you start, turn off the laptop, unplug the AC adapter and remove the battery.
+Before you start, turn off the computer, unplug the AC adapter and remove the battery.

 Lift up the switch cover with a small screwdriver.
 Continue removing the cover with your fingers.